 The creation of texture using the rollers does not vary greatly on Unique Concrete jobs.
 “What does change is the timing of when you knock down the finish.
 You can adjust that.
 For example, doing it sooner when the mixture is softer will make the surface more suited for a project where barefoot traffic will be common, while still providing traction due to having peaks and valleys.”

 By contrast, for a project on a driveway, knockdown troweling is done later, when the placed mixture is more set up.
-Thus, less material is removed from areas of raised texture, leaving behind more relief and more grip.
+Thus, removing less material from areas of raised texture leaves behind more relief and more grip.

-Also, different troweling methods are used to give variety to the texture, Fisher says.
-These techniques include moving the trowel in different directions rather than just left to right, or perhaps using an S-type curving motion to produce “movement,” creating a variegated texture rather than a consistent or repetitive knockdown.
+Also, you can use different troweling methods to give variety to the texture, Fisher says.
+These techniques include moving the trowel in different directions rather than just left to right.
+You can also use an S-type curving motion to produce “movement.”
+Doing this creates a variegated texture rather than a consistent or repetitive knockdown.

-Knockdown is not an inherently widely variegated texture, “so we try to move the trowel in different directions to create more variation,” he says.
+Knockdown does not inherently give the concrete a widely variegated texture.
+“We try to move the trowel in different directions to create more variation,” Fisher says.

-Tom Ralston, owner of Tom Ralston Concrete, in Santa Cruz, Calif., calls knockdown finishes a “bulletproof” decorative option for pool decks that is relatively difficult to get wrong if a few basic guidelines are followed:
+Tom Ralston is the owner of Tom Ralston Concrete, in Santa Cruz, Calif.
+He calls knockdown finishes a “bulletproof” decorative option for pool decks.
+He implies that is relatively difficult to get wrong if you follow a few basic guidelines.